Inferno Core

 Documentation

-Inferno documentation source code is located in the docs/ directory.
+Inferno Core documentation has primarily moved to the Inferno Framework documentation site.
+However, Ruby Docs (generated from the source code using ./bin/docs) and the Swagger API documentation is still located within the docs/ directory.
 This documentation is rendered using Jekyll, which creates a site that can be built and served with:

-sh cd docs/ bundle install bundle exec jekyll serve By default the site will be served at http://localhost:4000/inferno-core/
+sh ./bin/docs cd docs/ bundle install bundle exec jekyll serve

 License